abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 We shown above how polymorphic functions are transformations (this one is harder to reason about, since it is parametrized over not one, but two types, but we learned how to represent functions that take two arguments as functions that take one argument in chapter 2).

-We also said that we are interested in solutions which produce a number, somehow by using the two numbers provided, not just picking one at random, and, similarily, ones that produce a new color using the colors given.
+We also said that we are interested in solutions which produce a number, somehow by using the two numbers provided, not just picking one at random, and, similarly, ones that produce a new color using the colors given.
 This condition corresponds to the *naturality condition* which indeed does hold (correct by construction) for all product groups.

 <!--
 {%endif%}